atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i; !b
 ii 38 .
 If : ■ ^ ‘
 .
-“But we cannot tell whether they “are low or not, till we have leen II “them.”
+“But we cannot tell whether they “are low or not, till we have leen II “them."
 '> I
 I '
 ,